 The Wzyetalk platform enables organisations to reach frontline employees, wherever they are, on their mobile devices.
 Smart and feature phone compatible, it is a means to disseminate and receive business-critical information, in real-time, ensuring no one is left out of the loop.

 - Organisations can communicate shift schedules and any changes

-- Off-shift workers are easy to reach with important updates
+- Off-shift workers are easy to reach with important updates and critical communication

 - Important health and safety information can be shared

 - Leadership messages boosting morale can be shared with all employees

 - Peer to peer communication is possible, fostering a sense of community and reducing feelings of isolation

 - Organisations can receive feedback from employees and address their fears and concerns

 Using the Wyzetalk platform, employers can acknowledge their frontline workers, and make them feel heard about issues that arise.
 But it takes a carefully planned and well-executed content strategy to really reach these employees.
 For frontline workers to really feel heard and cared about, it is important to share engaging, relevant content that speaks to them and the specific issues they face on a day-to-day basis.

 There are several ways of developing an effective strategy.
 Wyzetalk’s team of sector specialists work closely with clients, solving specific pain points and addressing the very real concerns of their frontline workers that arise as the result of COVID-19.
 The platform also facilitates employee feedback and ideation, so those in the thick of it can add their voice and give communication teams insight.
 This data is collated and forms the basis of the internal communication strategy.